 The Building and Construction Industry (Security of Payment) Bill 2020 (WA) (Bill) was recently introduced to Parliament.
 The Bill, if adopted, will provide a new Act for securing payments under construction contracts, replacing the Construction Contracts Act 2004 (WA) (CCA).
 The Bill will bring the Western Australian security for payment regime into line with the regimes in place on the East Coast of Australia

 The Bill will apply to new construction contracts executed after the legislation commences.
-Contracts already in place will remain regulated by the CCAThe Bill departs from the CCA in a number of significant ways.
+Contracts already in place will remain regulated by the CCA.
+The Bill departs from the CCA in a number of significant ways.

 Narrowing ‘mining exemption’